RaunakShrest/HotBakes/README.md

 The codes are distributed in different branches.
 **
-**For Form validations : feature/form
+For form validations : feature/form
 **